Umuzi-org/Tilde/automarker_2/README.md

 3. Test it out on a few learner projects if you can dig some up
 4. Make a PR

-If you see some way to improve the actual automarker then please go ahead and do that!
+If you see some way to improve the actual automarker machine then please go ahead and do that!
 Here are a few things that will be welcome, I'm sure you can think of more:

 - bug fixes
 - unit tests